aja9985/NYU-Bootcamp-Mock-Midterm/README.md

 The bar graph above shows that the average sale price will be greatest with commercial buildings and is the lowest in residential buildings.
 The scatterplot shows that residential buildings with 0 residential units and smaller gross square feet are similarly priced with residential buildings with 200-400 residential units and greater gross square feet.
 It also shows a positive relationship between the building's gross square feet and number of residential units, with the buildings with 400 residential units having a greater gross square feet.

-# Part C: Proximity to Amenities and Property Prices
+# Part III: Proximity to Amenities and Property Prices

 This section of the project focuses on understanding how proximity to key amenities, specifically subway stations and parks, affects property prices across New York City.
 The goal was to see whether being closer to a subway or a park is associated with higher home values and to explore how the type of park (waterfront vs. non-waterfront) influences prices.